Palazzo Melzi d'Eril, Milan

 The Palazzo Melzi d'Eril is a neoclassical-style palace located on Via Manin #21-23 in Milan, region of Lombardy, Italy.

 History

 The palace was designed by Giocondo Albertolli, while Giacomo Moraglia to design the facade.
 At one time the palace had a large garden attached.
-The base has pink hewn stone, while the upper floors have a sober retitive structure with a large balcony over the entrance.
+The base has pink hewn stone, while the upper floors have a sober repetitive structure with a large balcony over the entrance.